awslabs/aws-deployment-framework/docs/user-guide.md

 #### Prerequisites
 To enable ADF Terraform extension the following steps are required:
 - Enable ADF Terraform extension.
-Set the parameter extensions > terraform > enabled to True to deploy all the necessary resources
+Set the parameter extensions > terraform > enabled to True in adfconfig.yml file, as shown in example-adfconfig.yml, to deploy all the necessary resources
 - Rename file `example-global-iam.yml` to `global-iam.yml` in the following path `aws-deployment-framework-bootstrap/adf-bootstrap/` and ensure the CloudFormation resources `ADFTerraformRole` and `ADFTerraformPolicy` are no longer commented out.
 - Rename file `example-global-iam.yml` to `global-iam.yml` in the following path `aws-deployment-framework-bootstrap/adf-bootstrap/deployment` (please note: `deployment` at the end) and ensure the CloudFormation resources `ADFTerraformRole` and `ADFTerraformPolicy` are no longer commented out.